hotelmah/mysql-table-editor/README.md

 - Suggestions and comments for improvement are requested.
 - Thank you for reading!

-## Future Updates
+## Future Updates for improvement
-There are a few items that can use improvement:
-- In the main class, there is still a mixture of HTML markup and applicaiton logic.
+- In the main class, there is still a mixture of HTML markup and application logic.
 - Fields of the class are not encapsulated using get/set properties.
+- Add an authentication mechanism.
+- If packaged as a library, how can I encapsulate the HTML templates and other assets such that they can be called from the vendor src folder or be used in a MVC pattern?
 - Checking for proper design such that this project is effective in an MVC or framework construct.
+- I would like to integrate SQLite3 into this project since I already have a SQLite3 wrapper library.

 ## License